 On booking your trip if your guide thinks there may be a better option based on the time of day, year, weather or any other factor you will have the option of altering your choice either at the time of booking or in some cases even on the day if you so choose.
 For example if you are very interested in ecology and local scenery the trip duration and time of year may mean that the West Coast or Canterbury High Country will provide you with a more "kiwi nature" focused experience.
 Just tell us what you want from the trip and we can tailor standard packages or when desired make it totally custom.

 The headwaters of some remote rivers can only be accessed via very rough private farm or Department of Conservation (D.O.C.) access tracks which a standard four-wheel drive vehicle (4WD) would most likely not consider attempting to drive.
 The use of a helicopter, a capable off-road 4WD, quad bikes, mountain bikes or a long walk is often the only means of a fisherman getting to these locations.
-We have a modified off-road 4WD Suzuki Jeep to access these fishing waters.
+We use both a modified off-road 4WD Suzuki Jeep and a capable Nissan Terrano/Pathfinder truck to access these fishing waters.

-Four-wheel driving a rough/muddy access track often adds to the excitement of the trip.
-Those brave enough may wish to have a go at driving.
-According to local farmers in the area some of the remote waters this vehicle allows us access to have very little to non-existent fishing pressure.
-It is hard to find such unpressured areas accessible by a vehicle these days.
+Four-wheel driving a rough/muddy access track often adds to the excitement of the trip and can allow anglers to reach less pressured waters.
+It is getting harder to find unpressured areas accessible by a vehicle these days, however we have a variety of different locations available on both the East and West Coasts which can be driven to.
 Many of the tracks driven to access more remote fishing grounds are quite rough but can usually be driven without the use of winches or other recovery gear.
 Appropriate recovery equipment and safety gear including an emergency locator beacon (E.P.I.R.B.) is always carried when travelling to all remote locations.